zeroibc/my-mac-os/README.md

 #### [Annotate](https://itunes.apple.com/us/app/annotate-capture-screenshot/id918207447?mt=12) - Create and annotate screenshots
 - Best annotation tool I found to exist.
 After you make a screenshot, it allows for quick edits.
 Adding arrows, some text, blurring parts of the image as well as ability to quickly save the image or drag it to Dropzone to upload to Imgur to share the link quickly with anyone I want.

-#### [Popclip](https://pilotmoon.com/popclip/) - iOS like mouse text selection popopver
+#### [Popclip](https://pilotmoon.com/popclip/) - iOS like mouse text selection popover
-- Another great utility I cannot live without, brings up a quick menu whenever some text is selected on which I can do a number of quick actions, like searching on Google, DuckDuckGo, Youtube, Dictionary, Reddit, Google Images or it can translate text selected, copy it or even make a SnippetsLab snippet from it.
+- Another great utility I cannot live without, brings up a quick menu whenever some text is selected on which I can do a number of quick actions, like searching on Google, DuckDuckGo, YouTube, Dictionary, Reddit, Google Images or it can translate text selected, copy it or even make a SnippetsLab snippet from it.
 Here is how it looks for me:
 <img src="https://i.imgur.com/VLFRDAC.png" width="400" alt="img">

 #### [Noizio](http://noiz.io/) - Ambient sounds
 - I never listen to music when I want to focus on something as it is distracting.
 Instead I listen to sounds of rain, train or fire.

 #### [Hammerspoon](http://www.hammerspoon.org) - Automation tool
-- Powerul automation engine, wanted to use it for window management at first but found BetterTouchTool to be more performant.
+- Powerful automation engine, wanted to use it for window management at first but found BetterTouchTool to be more performant.
-- Right now I use it show the task I am currenly working on in a little window in the middle of the screen for a brief moment:
+- Right now I use it show the task I am currently working on in a little window in the middle of the screen for a brief moment:
 <img src="https://i.imgur.com/E7RsarV.png" width="300" alt="img">

 - My config for it can be seen [here](https://github.com/nikitavoloboev/dotfiles/blob/master/hammerspoon/).